storyblok/awesome-storyblok/README.md

 - [Laravel Storyblok](https://github.com/RicLeP/laravel-storyblok) - Makes working with Storyblok feel natural in Laravel.
 - [nuxt-storyblok-queries](https://github.com/wearewondrous/nuxt-storyblok-queries) - Nuxt.js module to simplify queries to the Storyblok API.
 - [nuxt-storyblok-router](https://github.com/wearewondrous/nuxt-storyblok-router) - Nuxt.js module to use storyblok routes instead of pages/ directory.
+- [magento2-storyblok-integration](https://github.com/Media-Lounge/magento2-storyblok-integration/) - Magento 2 integration that allows you to create content-rich pages that are easily editable using the Storyblok interface.

 ### Field Plugins